JCGoran/fitk/README.md

 fm.drop('c').sort().to_file('the_one_with_ab.json')
 ```

-Initially, there was the idea to have a similar interface to pandas, i.e. have a keyword argument `inplace` for many of the methods which would toggle whether we return a new instance of `FisherMatrix` or modify the original one in-place, however, even they would like to get rid of that behavior (see [this issue](https://github.com/pandas-dev/pandas/issues/16529)), so I just decided to preemptively not include it in the first place.
+Initially, there was the idea to have a similar interface to [pandas](https://pandas.pydata.org/pandas-docs/stable/index.html), i.e. have a keyword argument `inplace` for many of the methods which would toggle whether we return a new instance of `FisherMatrix` or modify the original one in-place (such as [`pandas.drop`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.drop.html), however, even they would like to get rid of that behavior (see [this issue](https://github.com/pandas-dev/pandas/issues/16529)), so I just decided to preemptively not include it in the first place.

 #### Why does addition/subtraction of `FisherMatrix` objects seemingly return the parameter names in random order?

 Internally, the code calls Python's `set` built-in, which doesn't preserve ordering, and consequently the names of the resulting `FisherMatrix` may appear to be sorted randomly.
 However, this is not a cause for concern, since the equality (`==`) operator is modified to not care about the ordering of the parameter names, so `m1 + m2 == m2 + m1` returns true regardless of what is the ordering of names on both sides of the equality.

-Note that for all of the other arithmetic operations (`*`, `/`, and `@`), the result returned will always have the parameter names sorted according to the left-most operand.
+Note that for all of the other binary operations implemented (`*`, `/`, and `@`), the result returned will always have the parameter names sorted according to the left-most operand.

 ##### Why does `<instance>.inverse()` return an object of type `FisherMatrix`?